Propagation for Schr\"odinger operators with potentials singular along a hypersurface

 \end{definition} In this paper, we will mainly focus on the cases $\mc{B}=W^{k,p}$ for $k=1,2$ and $p=1,\infty$.
 Note that we phrase the hypotheses here in terms of conormal spaces, the real hypotheses of our main results can be expressed in a weaker formulation in terms of Fermi normal coordinates with respect to the hypersurface $Y$: Let $(x,y)$ be Fermi normal coordinates near $Y$ with $x$ the signed distance to $Y$.
 We usually need only that $V$ is smooth outside a Fermi neighborhood of $Y$ and, for $\mc{B}$ a Banach space of functions on $\mathbb{R}$,

-In the introduction, we will give the coordinate-invariant formulations of our theorems using conormal spaces, but when we restate the more precise versions below, we state the more general hypotheses.
+In our initial formulations, we will give the coordinate-invariant versions of our theorems using conormal spaces; the weaker hypotheses under which we in fact prove these results are discussed near the end of this section.

 We begin with a discussion of the existence of a bicharacteristic flow with low regularity assumptions.
 Here we use heavily the structured nature of the potential; note that there are recent very strong results in the case of unstructured singular coefficients in \cite{BuDeLeRo:22}.